pydantic/pydantic/docs/integrations/visual_studio_code.md

 You might also want to configure mypy in VS Code to get mypy error checks inline in your editor (alternatively/additionally to Pylance).

-This would include the errors detected by the [*pydantic* mypy plugin](../integrations/mypy.md), if you configured it.
+This would include the errors detected by the [Pydantic mypy plugin](../integrations/mypy.md), if you configured it.

 To enable mypy in VS Code, do the following: